AhmedArslan/MRsimplify/README.md

 _________________________________________________________________________

-## Caution: things to consider to perform a successful MR analyssi...
+## Caution: things to consider to perform a successful MR analysis...

 1) exposure and outcome have same _genomic positions_ and, _A1_ and _A2_ allele